ibm-cloud-docs/vpc/backup_service_vpc_about.md

 You can create backups of all the {{site.data.keyword.block_storage_is_short}} volumes that are attached to a specific virtual server instance as members of a **consistency group**.
 When you configure backups for a [consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#multi-volume-snapshots), you can include the boot volume or exclude it.
 When you create multi-volume backups, you must add the tag to the virtual server instance, not the individual volumes.

 In the current release of the defined performance volume profile, multi-volume backups are not supported.
 When you try to create consistency group snapshots with a mix of different volume generations, only the first-generation volumes are included in the backup snapshots.
-Second-generation, `sdp` volumes are skipped.
+Second-generation `sdp` volumes are skipped.
 {: restriction}

 When you request a backup snapshot of a consistency group, the system ensures that all write operations are complete before it takes the snapshots.
 Then, the system generates snapshots of all the selected Block Storage volumes that are attached to the virtual server instance at the same time.
 Depending on the number and size of the attached volumes, plus the amount of data that is to be captured, you might observe a slight IO pause.
 This IO pause can range from a few milliseconds up to 4 seconds.
 It is recommended to run your automated backup job during off-peak hours to minimize any impact on performance.

 An individual volume or share is backed up when a user-provided [tag](#backup-service-about-tags) that is associated with a volume or share matches the tags for target resources in a backup policy.
 When you choose to back up all the Block Storage volumes that are attached to a virtual server instance, the user-provided tag is associated with the virtual server instance.
 When the scheduled backup is triggered by a backup plan, all resources with matching tags are backed up.

 When you want to create backups of first-generation block volumes, they must be attached to a running virtual server instance.
-You can't create backup snapshots an unattached Gen 1 volume.
+You can't create backup snapshots of an unattached Gen 1 volume.
 {: important}

 If a volume or share has multiple tags, only one tag needs to match for a backup to trigger.
 You can add user tags to boot and data volumes at any time, when you [create a virtual server instance](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi) or when you update the volume.